Easy Quiche Lorraine with Spinach, Bacon

 Ingredients

-• 3 slices (3 slices) cooked bacon , chopped or 1/2 cup diced ham
+- 3 slices cooked bacon , chopped or 1/2 cup diced ham

 Instructions

-• While crust bakes, make the egg filling: In bowl, whisk eggs, half/half or milk, salt and pepper.
+- While crust bakes, make the egg filling: In a bowl, whisk together the 8 eggs, 1/2 cup half/half or milk, 1/4 teaspoon salt, and black pepper to taste.

-• Add green onions, cheese, spinach, bacon or ham and stir egg mixture until everything is well combined (Optional ~ reserve a little of the bacon/ham & green onions to float on top of the quiche before baking).
+- Add sliced green onions,1/2 cup parmesan cheese, 2 cups spinach, chopped bacon or ham then stir egg mixture until everything is well combined (Optional ~ reserve a little of the bacon/ham & green onions to float on top of the quiche before baking).

-• Bake the quiche for about 30-35 minutes or until the top is golden brown and the egg is cooked.
+- Bake the quiche at 375°F (190°C) for about 30-35 minutes or until the top is golden brown and the egg is cooked.
 Insert a toothpick or a knife in the middle of the quiche and it should come out clean when it’s cooked.

 Notes